 32. Make something wearable.
 Knitting and crochet have had a huge resurgence in popularity in recent years.
 Why not pick up some needles (or a hook) and learn a new skill.
 Want something smaller?
 Try macrame.

 33. Meditate.
 Whether it’s something you already do daily or you’ve never tried, it’s a great rainy day activity considering most meditation apps allow you to play the soothing sounds of rain in the background.
 Not sure where to start, I love the Calm app.

 34. Listen to music.
-Music is so often a background noise in my life and it’s only when I travel (sat on buses or planes) that I truly listen to music without doing anything else.
+Music is so often a background noise in my life, and it’s only when I travel (sitting on buses or planes) that I truly listen to music without doing anything else.
 Take some time to listen to some tunes.

 36. Look for live music.
 An outdoor concert might not be ideal but is there a basement bar somewhere where the local talent is trying out their latest songs?
 Guess what – listening to live music will also brighten your rainy day spirits.

 37. Volunteer.
-This can be a little tricky to organise off the cuff but you don’t know unless you try.
-Is there a pet rescue you could go and show some love?
+This can be a little tricky to organise off the cuff, but you don’t know unless you try.
+Is there a pet rescue you could go to and show some love?
 A place where you could teach local children English for a few hours?

 40. Listen to some podcasts.
 I keep meaning to find some fun and informative podcasts to listen to.
-Rainy day time is ideal for trying a few out.
+Rainy days are ideal for trying a few out.
 Got any to recommend?
 Let me know in the comments below.